UNIVERSITY OF PENNSYLVANIA

 - For families making more than $140,000 who are eligible for aid, the average aid packages are greater than half of the tuition.

 Admitted students are assigned Student Financial Services counselors who can help them navigate this process while prospective students can also connect with Student Financial Services as they begin the financial aid application process.
 International Students can also learn more about applying for financial aid here.
-On your own, you can also try using Penn’s Net Price Calculator to estimate your costs and potential financial aid funding here:
+You can also try using Penn’s Net Price Calculator to estimate your costs and potential financial aid funding here.

 Where is UPenn?